ScaryPoppins/shelfie1/README.md

 * Add an additional property to the App state to store the currently selected product and pass this data to Form through props.
 * The Form state should store the id of the currently selected product when editing.
     * This value should be null if the user is adding a new product.
-* Use the componentWillReceiveProps lifecycle hook in Form.
+* Use the componentDidUpdate lifecycle hook in Form.
-    * In this hook you should check if a product has been selected and passed down from App to Form through props.
+    * This life cycle hook takes in a parameter that represents the old props object before the component updated.
+In this lifecycle hook we can compare our old props (using the parameter) and our new props (using this.props).
+    * Check to see if the selected product being passed from App on the new props object is different from the product on the old props object.
-    * If so, update state with the values of the currently selected product.
+    * If they are different it means that a new product has been selected, and so you should update the Form state with the product information from the new props object.
-    * If a product has been selected the 'Add to Inventory' button should switch to the 'Save Changes'.
+    * If there is a new product, the 'Add to Inventory' button should switch to the 'Save Changes' button.
 * Write a method in App to set the selected product on state.
     * The method should accept a parameter that is the product to be edited.
     * Remember to set the value of 'this' for the method in App.